 Sabotage Across the Globe: A Survey of Recent Operations

-Over the past two months, the world has witnessed a wave of sabotage incidents, which, although individually muted, collectively underscore the central role sabotage plays in hybrid conflicts.
+Over the past two years, the world has witnessed a wave of sabotage incidents, which, although individually muted, collectively underscore the central role sabotage plays in hybrid conflicts.

 In India, a disrupted plot in Tamil Nadu aimed to derail trains along critical supply routes.
 Though swiftly intercepted, the plot highlighted the vulnerability of rail networks that underpin both civilian mobility and military logistics.
 Authorities have remained tight-lipped about the broader network behind the plan, but sources suggest external actors sought to sow chaos in a politically sensitive region.

 Thousands of kilometers to the west, in Iran, a major explosion at an industrial facility near Bandar Abbas again raised the specter of covert sabotage.
 Official reports attributed the blast to technical failures — as they often do — but patterns seen over the past five years suggest a more complex picture.
 Industrial fires, explosions at nuclear sites, and power grid disruptions in Iran increasingly bear the fingerprints of deliberate operations rather than simple accidents.
 Each incident erodes the perception of regime competence and economic resilience.
+For a deeper look at the role of Iran’s irregular warfare apparatus, see The Resistance Hub’s analysis of Tehran’s proxy networks and covert capabilities.

 Meanwhile, in the small republic of Moldova, sabotage has taken a political form.
 Intelligence services recently exposed what they described as a Russian-backed plot to replace Moldova’s government with more Kremlin-friendly figures.
 The operation reportedly combined cyber intrusions, disinformation campaigns, and clandestine funding of political actors — sabotage not of infrastructure, but of sovereignty itself.
+This pattern of political subversion mirrors techniques documented across Eastern Europe, where Moscow has repeatedly sought to fracture pro-Western coalitions through covert action.

 Even South Africa’s economic heartland has not been immune.
-A renewed focus on sabotage of coal transport railways in Richards Bay surfaced in March, with local union officials raising alarms about what they described as “intentional acts of industrial disruption.”
+A renewed focus on sabotage of coal transport railways in Richards Bay surfaced in March, with local union officials raising alarms about what they described as intentional acts of industrial disruption.
 As African economies grow more intertwined with global supply chains, the vulnerabilities exposed by sabotage become international problems.

 The Logic of Sabotage in Hybrid War